Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Implementation, interests and first application of the new methodology

-Before usage, the guide functions are typically restricted to a smaller equivalent area of $\vec{r}$, reflecting the region that is probed at once by the convergent illumination, while being optionally multiplied by a Hann window to avoid cutoff artefacts and partially correct for modifications of frequency transfer \cite{Yu2022a}.
-Both this for-processing kernel size and the radius of the initial $\vec{r}\,/\,\vec{Q}$-wise calculation grid are user-defined, and are typically given values of e.g. 4 and 8 times the Abbe criterion $\delta r_{Abbe} = 0.5/q_A$.
-Crucially, thanks to this spatial restriction, a very manageable memory need can be ensured for both the storage of the library and its complete calculation.
-Hence, GPRI is easily implementable using a commercial GPU \cite{Annys2025}.

-More generally, the kernel-limitation has for consequence a restriction of the number of pixels updated by each treatment step.
-That is, as part of the usage of a count or scan position, and subsequent shifting to a location $\vec{r}_s$ in the reconstruction window, only the surrounding area is modified.
-This represents an additional reduction of computational needs, ensured by user choices \cite{Annys2025}.
-With those few numerical aspects considered, the processing is illustrated in fig. \ref{fig:numericalsampling}.

-With regards to the $\vec{R}\,/\,\vec{q}_0$ axes, and pertaining to an initial $\vec{Q}$-by-$\vec{Q}$ calculation of $\Gamma\left(\vec{Q}\,;\,\vec{R}\right)$ based on equation \ref{eq:Wignerdistributions2}, the employed numerical grid can similarly be prepared independently from the detector coordinates.
-As mentioned in subsection \ref{subsec:phasespacedeconv} for the conventional phase space-wise deconvolution approach, those coordinates are calibrated prior \cite{Robert2021} and thus include the typical scan raster-to-camera rotation effect, as well as possible projection system-induced elliptical distortions \cite{Capitani2006}.
-The $\vec{R}$-grid will simply have to present a pixel size small enough to satisfy a scattering vector cutoff, through which the user can decide to use electrons scattered e.g. up to a certain multiple of $q_A$, limited to the detector-covered $\vec{q}_d$-range.

-In this auxiliary numerical space, the maximum $\parallel\vec{R}\parallel$ furthermore requires a value large enough to avoid aliasing, like in the $\vec{r}\,/\,\vec{Q}$-dimensions.
-This third kernel size is in practice chosen equal to the primary $\vec{r}$-wise calculation radius, or larger, to ensure robustness in the calculation.
-As was also explained in details in subsection \ref{subsec:phasespacedeconv}, this has implications with regards to detector pixel size, represented by a certain MTF opening.

-With $\Gamma\left(\vec{Q}\,;\,\vec{R}\right)$ first obtained across the whole $\left[\,\vec{Q}\,;\,\vec{R}\,\right]$-array, which can be kept reasonably small due to not depending on the real-space extent of the reconstruction grid, the last calculation step consists in extracting the guide functions of a collection of detector coordinates $\vec{q}_d$, below the user-defined scattering vector cutoff.
-This is done through a summation over $\vec{R}$, post-inversion and multiplication by an explicit plane wave term, following equation \ref{eq:WDDguidefunction}.
-That step is also where the Wiener parameter $\epsilon$ is introduced, and it requires appropriate Fourier normalization, here chosen orthonormal like in ref. \cite{LalandecRobert2025}.

-As a side-note, while this work focuses on the implementation of WDD ptychography by GPRI, the demonstration performed in subsections \ref{subsec:countwiseWDD1} and \ref{subsec:countwiseWDD2} can be replicated for SBI and iCoM.
+While this work focuses on the implementation of WDD ptychography by GPRI, the demonstration performed in subsections \ref{subsec:countwiseWDD1} and \ref{subsec:countwiseWDD2} can be replicated for SBI and iCoM.
 As such, formulations of guide functions exist for those two STEM-based phase retrieval methods as well.
-They are detailed in an appendix of this publication.
+They are detailed in appendix 2 of this publication.
+Moreover, for SBI imaging, the same general advantages in terms of numerical complexity are found.